World Court says it can rule on Guyana-Venezuela border dispute

 The court "by 14 votes to 1, rejects the preliminary objection raised by the Bolivarian Republic of Venezuela," said presiding judge Joan Donoghue, while reading the decision.

-The next step will be hearings on the merits of the case.
-A final ruling could be several years away.
+The next step is hearings on the merits of the case.
+A final ruling could be years away.

+Guyana's President Irfaan Ali welcomed the decision in a video statement quoted by local media, saying it means the court is moving forward with a final, binding determination.

+The decision marks the second time the court has rejected Venezuela's arguments, Ali said, adding he remains confident the court will help set up a "standing boundary" with Venezuela.
+Guyana is committed to a "peaceful resolution," he added.

-Venezuela does not want the ICJ to rule and instead insists on a bilateral negotiated solution to determine the course of the land border, which may ultimately determine which country has rights to certain offshore oil and gas fields.
+Venezuela does not want the ICJ to rule and instead insists on a bilateral negotiated solution to determine the land border, which may ultimately determine which country has rights to certain offshore oil and gas fields.

 Offshore oil discoveries in recent years have given Guyana, which has no history of oil production, the potential to become one of the largest producers in Latin America.